Skip to main content

 Terminal input

-3. Verify the component starts correctly with the restored database
+3. Verify that the component initializes correctly with the restored database

-Symptom: Components cannot communicate after a partial upgrade.
+Symptom: Components are unable to communicate after partial update.

 Diagnosis: